this page will have some previously unpublished work

 Ray lived…at least he slept and got a little privacy…behind a nearby dry cleaner.
 The machines to do the work inside the dry cleaner were set up outside in a fenced off area.
 The owner of the dry cleaner was kind and let Ray put up a cot behind the fence, hang a few clothes and call it home.
 Southern California usually has good enough weather, but he was exposed to the weather and more.
 Sometimes he’d get drenched…sometimes local hoodlums would roll him for whatever he had.
 They could not have gotten much for their trouble so that was mostly to show how ________ they were.
 Fill in the blank with whatever you like, but they should have considered themselves fortunate.
 Ray was an honorably discharged vet from two wars.
 Korea and Vietnam.
 He told me once that in the wars he had killed better men than them.
 I believed him.

 I decided to ask Ray if he would mind if I hung out with him, take some pictures and learn a little bit about him.
 There wasn’t much discussion about it and he said sure.
 So for a few weeks I would meet him at his place around 4:30 in the morning and walk with him as he walked his routes.
 Most days would start at a nearby bar.
 He would clean their parking lot then he’d go inside for breakfast…a bloody mary.
 Then he would wander in a loop through streets and alleys around the southern part of the neighborhood.
 Along the way searching trash cans and bins.
-By mid day he would be at Zubies Gilded Cage…For all you punk lovers Zubies used to be known as The Cuckoos Nest.
-The same place the Vandals wrote about and many punk bands like Social Distortion and the Go Gos played at… He would clean up the parking lot at Zubies and they would get him lunch.
+By mid day he would be at Zubies Gilded Cage…For all you punk lovers this used to be known as The Cuckoos Nest; the same place the Vandals wrote about and many punk bands like Iggy Pop, Social Distortion, D.I., TSOL, the Adolescents, Circle Jerks and Agent Orange played at… He would clean up the parking lot at Zubies and they would get him lunch.
 Usually just a beer or two.
 They would offer him a sandwich and sometimes he’d accept, but usually the only solid food he would eat was at a soup kitchen.
 He didn’t take hand outs either.
 I asked him about not having any money and he told me he did not want it.
 Actually, because he was a vet he did get a check every month for his service.
 He never wanted them so he had the checks sent to his daughter somewhere in Arizona.
 Not that she needed them.
 He simply didn’t want the temptation to drink it all away.

 The one thing that sticks in my memory of Ray the most is that he told me he chose to live the way he did.
 He could get a room somewhere…he did have access to a trailer if the weather got really bad…if he wanted to.
 He simply did not want to.
 I could not get to the reasons he had for that, but I knew that it really was not so important that I knew about it.
 I just hung out, spent some time, shot some images and learned a story to tell others.